 A tube called a cannula is inserted into one of the incisions.
-This tube fills the abdomen with gas which expands it and helps the surgeon get a better look at the appendix.
+This tube fills the abdomen with gas which expands the abdomen and helps the surgeon get a better look at the appendix.

 Another thin, flexible tool called a laparoscope is then inserted through that incision.
 It contains a tiny camera that displays images on a nearby monitor.
-The camera helps guide the surgeon with instruments (to remove the appendix), that are inserted through another small incision.
+The camera helps guide the surgeon to remove the appendix.
+They’ll use instruments that are inserted through another small incision.